 Back in the day, most websites used a 12px font for no other reason than it was what everybody did.
 Business owners decided that small fonts looked ‘cool’, overlooking the simple fact that website content is supposed to be easy to read.
 Nobody wants to squint at the text on a website to read it and therefore, are your prospective customers going to continue reading about what your business does if it’s a struggle?
 Probably not.

-The following lines have differing font sizes – you decide which is easier to read…
+The following lines have different font sizes – you decide which is easier to read…

 - This line of text uses a 12px font – is it easy to read?